swentel/indieweb/README.md

 That field exposes that snippet.
 See indieweb_node_view().
 More info about this at https://brid.gy/about#webmentions Currently this field will be printed, even if you do not publish to that channel, that will be altered later.

+You can also configure to just enter a custom URL, or use a "link" field to publish to.

 The module ships with default Twitter and Facebook channels.
 More channels and other configuration can be configured at /admin/config/services/indieweb/publish.
 These channels are also used for the q=syndicate-to request for micropub, see micropub for more information.